 I loved the use of verbs that have leapt the Channel – or maybe the Atlantic.
 A tough old sailor in a TV drama was told “vous bluffez !” when he announced an outrageous plan (to built a development of “mobile homes” in parkland, as it happens).
 Signs at Marseille Airport tell security staff that they must “badgez” to get past an electronic gate.
 Cosmetics (and none are more dishonest that French cosmetics – slimming cream, indeed – sold, inevitably, at “Beauty City”) assure you of an anti-age effect – “lifting”.
 Invented words are common – what we would call a makeover is “relooking”.
 A bar that offered sport on satellite TV advertised “Foot On Streaming”.
 At least, I think that’s what it was.
 A pop group advertised a concert that was “Best Off”.
 You can see what they mean, but the title opens a hostage to fortune.

 Elsewhere the right words are used, but sometimes to replace perfectly good French ones.
 “Ticket” seems to have replaced “billet” in concerts and public transport.
 TV and celebrity magazines always refer to “stars” now, not “vedettes”.
-Magazines are called ”So Foot” (like our Four Four Two), The Good Life, Men’s Health, Man and so on.
+Magazines are called ”So Foot” (football, like like our Four Four Two), The Good Life, Men’s Health, Man and so on.
 (Whilst we have, you may point out, “Marie Claire” and “Vogue” – showing the international trade in cool.
 We have buffets, the French have snack-bars).
 Sometimes the right words are used in the wrong place – such as offering ‘brunch’ all day long.

 One aspect that pleased me was that English nowadays seems to be less of a language for yobs.
 It used to be that graffiti – which, like dog-shit, is much worse in France than in the UK – was written in English.
 It was usually English broken enough for a native speaker to know that it wasn’t being done by visitors, but I have always hoped that the locals knew that.
 As I said, it’s less common than it was, though monsieur “Barsick” who left his tag all over Bandol hasn’t helped.
 But English, in either its regular format or its handsome but illegitimate frangled child is absolutely everywhere.
 I have decided to launch “Perry’s Law”, which states “It is not possible to stand or sit anywhere in urban France without seeing some example of the English language”.
 I tested in rigorously during my stay, and only came close to failure twice.
 The first time, I was saved by a flyer for a Rock’n’Soul concert stuck to a lamppost, the second time by a big guy overlooking the Arles Bull-Run in a denim shirt that advertised “Original Workmanship”.